 Canned Oregon Pinot Noir!
 That is the winemaker the app hasn’t recognized yet.
 And me making notes as I oft do, studiously scribbling at the kitchen counter.
 This is quite good!
 So good I wanted to pour into a glass to fully vibe on the good.
 Very spicy.
 Great with a chill and also without though based on my chilled reds fetish you can guess which one fetched my fancy.
 Very big on the allspice/cinnamon/cherry notes.
 Cola.
 Funtimes.
 I think the reason Pinot Noir has an affinity for aluminum must have something to do with how I always think they taste at least a little like a cherry coke.
 Which is also great out of a can and good when searching for a sugar high over an alcohol mellow.
 Should I invent a cocktail combining them?
 Oh.
 No probably not.
 But maybe.

 Oh wait—actually a Kalimoxto made with cherry coke would be awesome.
-Thank you for bearing with me in my time of ramble. — a month ago
+Thank you for bearing with me in my time of ramble. — 3 months ago

 Not exactly dessert but also sorta dessert if you are cool with not really sweet dessert which I’m normally not but this is how it tastes.
 Also how I imagine a sparkly purple cracked geode would taste.
 Grape-ish but mineral and lively.
 Maybe healing.

 And sparkling.
-So that makes sense — a month ago
+So that makes sense — 3 months ago